Knifeworld: Ceasing activities

 There was comparatively little Knifeworld band activity following the tour to support Bottled Out of Eden, with the band last performing live as support at a Spratley's Japs concert on 21 December 2018 and being reported as being "on hold" in a website post on 30 April 2023.
 Although the band never issued a formal statement regarding breaking up, Torabi was by now fully concentrating on other musical projects such as Gong, the Utopia Strong and a solo career, while other members went on to (or resumed) projects including VÄLVĒ, My Tricksy Spirit, Lost Crowns, A Sweet Niche, Lindsey Cooper Songbook, The Display Team and Join the Din, plus their own solo work.

 In a Facebook post on 4 November 2024, Torabi paid retrospective tribute to the band and the opportunity it provided for composing for a large ensemble, selecting the recording of Bottled Out of Eden as a personal high point, and commenting that "there are a number of reasons Knifeworld stopped being viable and most of them, boringly, are economical."

+Looking back on Knifeworld again in January 2026, Torabi reflected "I loved that band but financially it was a catastrophe.
+Every tour was like setting fire to a suitcase full of money.
+Gong came a-calling and Knifeworld became unworkable.
+I like to think I split my Knifeworld energies into Gong and my solo stuff.
+Gong inheriting the angular riffing, progressive structures and extended instrumental passages, while my solo stuff took on the more introspective, pastoral, self-recorded side."